-Were you strip-searched at Splendour in the Grass?
+Were you strip-searched at a festival anywhere in NSW?

 Have you been strip-searched by NSW Police?

-You may have been subjected to a strip search even if you were not asked to remove your clothes.
+You may have been subjected to an unlawful strip search even if you were not asked to remove your clothes.
 A strip search may include any of the following:

-- You were asked to take off some or all of your clothing other than outer-layer clothing like a jacket
+- You were asked to take off some of your clothing other than outer-layer clothing like a jacket

 - You were asked to show or move your bra or underpants